 HTML <ins> tag

-When writing HTML, the <ins> tag is an inline element used to indicate that a section of text has been inserted into a web page.
-It is typically used in conjunction with the <del> tag.
+When writing HTML, the <ins> tag is an inline element used to indicate that a section of text was inserted into a web page.
+It's often used in conjunction with the <del> tag.
 The following sections contain information about the <ins> tag, including examples of how it is used as well as related attributes and browser compatibility.

 <p>My favorite food is <del>spaghetti</del> <ins>pizza</ins>.</p>

 My favorite food is

 Within an HTML tag, an attribute dictates certain aspects of an HTML element.
 Attributes are made up of a name and value pair; all tags support standard attributes.
 The following table shows all of the current unique HTML attributes for the <ins> tag, as well as a description of each.